-Sometimes a good cross training workout involves nothing more than some active stretching.
+Some of the best cross training workouts for runners involve nothing more than some active stretching.
 If you’re looking for a low impact, easy recovery workout, this yoga routine is for you.

 This Recovery Yoga Routine is ideal if your cross training day falls right after a long run or hard workout.
 These yoga poses are specifically targeted towards runners and focus on all of the major running muscles.
 You’ll finish your cross training workout feeling refreshed and rejuvenated for a new week of hard training!

 When you’re short on time, it can feel nearly impossible to find a workout that still burns calories and helps you gain strength.
 This Bodyweight Workout requires no extra equipment and takes less than 15 minutes to complete – but is still intense as can be.